openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 #### Cluster Creation

-Creation of a two node control-plane will be possible via the core installer (with an additional bootstrap node), and via the Assisted Installer (without an additional bootstrap node).
+User creation of a two node control-plane will be possible via the Assisted Installer.

-In the case of the core OpenShift installer, the user-facing procedure is unchanged from a standard "IPI" installation, other than the configuration of 2 nodes instead of 3.
-Internally, the RedFish details for each node will need to make their way into the RHEL-HA configuration, but this is information already required for bare-metal hosts.

-In the case of the Assisted Installer, the user-facing procedure follows the standard flow except for the configuration of 2 nodes instead of 3, and the collection of RedFish details (including passwords!) for each node which are needed for the RHEL-HA configuration.
+The procedure follows the standard flow except for the configuration of 2 nodes instead of 3, and the collection of RedFish details (including passwords!) for each node which are needed for the RHEL-HA configuration.
+If available via the SaaS offering (not confirmed, ZTP may be the target), the offering will need to ensure passwords are appropriately handled.

 Everything else about cluster creation will be an opaque implementation detail not exposed to the user.